6 Mistakes to Avoid with Local SEO

 Business listings on directories such as YP.com and Superpages.com are critical elements of the local search ecosystem.
 Google cross-checks many of these sources to verify name, address, and phone number information and uses this gathered information as a determining factor when ranking local businesses.

 Consistency in your NAP footprint (name, address, phone number) is the most critical part of your off-site citation strategy.
 This is how Google verifies that you are who you say you are.
 An inconsistent NAP footprint will cause Google to have less confidence in your business and will ultimately lead to lower rankings.

-At times, I have seen business owners use separate call tracking numbers on each business listing to track the effectiveness of the listing.
+At times, we've seen business owners use separate call tracking numbers on each business listing to track the effectiveness of the listing.
 This is a big no-no. Typically, these sites do not generate as many views as your Google My Business listing.
-So, it is best to keep a consistent NAP footprint throughout the internet.
+So, it's best to keep a consistent NAP footprint throughout the internet.
 Use a tool like Moz Local to hunt down and fix inconsistent listings.

 Output of a Moz Local listings search

 6. Duplicate content on every location page

 Duplicate content is bad for a few different reasons:

 - Creating duplicate content on your site causes search engines to “choose” what they think the best version of that page is – which may not always be your idea of the best version.